hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 Although Section 10.3 of {{RFC5155}} specifies upper bounds for the number of hash iterations to use, there is no published guidance for zone owners about good values to select.
-Recent in academic studies have shown that NSEC3 hashing provides only provides moderate protection {{GPUNSEC3}}{{ZONEENUM}}.
+Recent academic studies have shown that NSEC3 hashing provides only moderate protection {{GPUNSEC3}}{{ZONEENUM}}.

 ## Salt